GuenterQuast/picoDAQ/README.md

       - runs an instance of the *RMeter* class as a subprocess, receiving data from *BufferMan* via a multiprocessing Queue.

+  module *mpVMeter*

+      - runs an instance of the *VoltMeter* class as a subprocess, receiving data from *BufferMan* via a multiprocessing Queue.

   module *mpHists*

      - runs an instance of the *animHists* class as a subprocess; recieves